 - Providing support to the National Advisory Council on the Employment of Women (NACEW).

 The Minister for Women is Hon Nicola Grigg.
-She is also the Minister of State for Trade and the Associate Minister of Agriculture (Horticulture).
+She is also the Minister of State for Trade and Investment, Associate Minister of Agriculture (Horticulture), and Associate Minister for ACC.

 Find out more about our leadership team.